 Most California employees are “at-will,” meaning their employer can terminate them at any time, as long as the termination is not based on discrimination or a violation of the employee’s rights.
 At-will employees have several protections, including:

 If you believe you were wrongfully fired from your place of employment in California, you may have a valid wrongful termination case against your former employer.
-It is advisable to speak with a skilled San Diego wrongful termination attorney to understand your options.
+It is advisable to speak with a skilled San Diego employment attorney to understand your options.

 In California, several laws protect employees from wrongful termination.
 These laws are designed to ensure employees are not fired for discriminatory or retaliatory reasons and that they are not fired in violation of their legal rights.
 Some examples of wrongful termination legislation in California include: